cxs-css/cxs/README.md

 ## React Components

-cxs also has an alternative higher order component API for creating styled React components, similar to the [styled-components][0] API.
+cxs also has an alternative higher order component API for creating styled React components, similar to the [styled-components][sc] API.

 ```js
 import cxs from 'cxs/component'